milanvdmaaten/portfolio/content/blog/floor-planner/index.md

         title: New home screen in which the room shape can be edited behind the 'Room settings' option.
         image: 10.png
+  - type: textBlock
+    body: >-
+      ### Replacing icons with labels

+      The interview results showed that participants were clicking back and forth between the menu items, because the icons didn't speak for themselves.
+That's why we replaced the icons with labels.
 ---